 During their time at Newman, students will rotate among classroom instruction, lab work and presentations from professionals that are currently working in a STEM field.

-Past speakers have included DNA forensics specialist Shelly Steadman, Ph.D., scientists from Koch Industries, and informational technology professionals whose focus is computer engineering and cybersecurity.
+Past speakers have included DNA forensics specialist Shelly Steadman, Ph.D., scientists from Koch Industries, and information technology professionals whose focus is computer engineering and cyber security.

 "We usually have a health care discussion panel that includes a doctor, dentist, a physical therapist and a pharmacist," added Jones.
 "We want to expose a variety of careers to the students, so the speakers talk about their careers and give more information based on real-world experience."